pixeltris/TwitchAdSolutions/README.md

 ## Recommendations

-M3U8 proxies (or full proxies) are currently the most reliable way of avoiding ads (assuming you trust the third party).
+M3U8 proxies (or full proxies / VPNs) are currently the most reliable way of avoiding ads.
 More proxy hosts would be ideal (see [#8](https://github.com/pixeltris/TwitchAdSolutions/issues/8)).

-- `Twitch Video Ad Blocker` - [chrome](https://chrome.google.com/webstore/detail/ttv-intrusive-ad-blocker/gggloiaahekkkndacnpecpgafnehmlja) / [firefox](https://addons.mozilla.org/en-GB/firefox/addon/twitch-video-ad-blocker/)
+- *There currently aren't any public M3U8 proxies...*

-If you don't trust third parties then:
+Alternatively:

 - `dyn-skip` / `dyn-skip-midroll-alt` are decent.
 - `Alternate Player for Twitch.tv` consistently updates with new ad-blocking methods.